South Carolina Governor's School for Science and Mathematics: Student life

 All students live in the dorms.
-Each suite consists of two rooms and a bathroom connecting them; two students live in each room.
-There are two sides to the dorms: A side for AMAB people and B side for AFAB people.
+Each Jack-and-Jill suite consists of two rooms and a connecting bathroom; two students live in each room.
+The dorms are split into two halls: James D. Daniels, named after the former Coker University president, for AMAB people; and Denny W. Neilson, named for the former South Carolina State Representative, for AFAB people.
 Each side has three floors (called houses).
-There is one RLC (Residence Life Coordinator) per floor.
+There is up to one RLC (Residence Life Coordinator) per floor.
 RLCs are full-time staff members that live on campus to assist the students.
-The RLCs are assisted by two RAs (Resident Assistants) who are Coker University students that live at GSSM.
+The RLCs are assisted by up to two RAs (Resident Assistants) who are typically college students that live at GSSM.

 Much of the student body participates in the school's numerous clubs and societies.
 GSSM has almost 70 clubs and societies.
 Notable clubs include the Robotics club, Interact club, which connects students to volunteer opportunities, the Mock Trial club and Academic Team, and Common Ground, an LGBT club for queers and allies.

-Many students also participate in varsity athletics with cross country, swimming, volleyball, tennis and soccer teams consistently ranked highly and/or participating in state championships.
-In 2017, boys' cross country won the 1A state championship.
-In 2018, the boys' soccer team won the South Carolina division 1A state championship.
-In November 2018, the girls' volleyball team won the South Carolina division 1A state championship.
-The school also boasts multiple individual and team track and field state champions, as well as SC state chess championships.

-Students are required to complete 50 hours of community service annually, though a majority of the students surpass this requirement.
-Service projects include tutoring local students and residents, computer, website and IT help for business owners, volunteering at the animal shelter and food bank, and helping around campus.
+Students are required to complete around 100 hours of community service through their time at the school.
+Service projects include tutoring local students and peers, computer, website and IT help for business owners, volunteering at the animal shelter and food bank, and helping around campus.

+Sports

+The Governor's School fields 7 varsity men's sports (cross country, swimming, basketball, tennis, track and field, soccer, and golf), 8 varsity women's sports (cross country, swimming, volleyball, basketball, tennis, track and field, soccer, and golf), and a co-ed cheerleading team.
+For certain non-offered sports, such as baseball, softball, wrestling, and marching band, the school allows students to try out—and play for—neighboring Hartsville High School.
+Its teams have consistently ranked at a high level, winning state championships in men's soccer (2015 runners-up, 2018), women's volleyball (2016 runners-up, 2018), men's cross country (2017), and women's track and field (2019, 2026 runners-up), in addition to several regional and individual championships.
+The school's chess team has won 14 titles, the most in the state.
+The Eagles have rivalries with Dixie High School and Hartsville High School and compete in Region 5 of Class 1A in the SCHSL.